TimMetselaar/TimMetselaar/README.md

 <h1 align="center">Hi 👋, welcome to my Github!</h1>
 <p align="center">I'm Tim.
-On my Github profile you will find small projects that I have completed or still working on in the field of cybersecurity, artificial intelligence and data-analysis.
+On my Github profile you will find small projects that I have completed or still working on in the field of cybersecurity, artificial intelligence and business analytics.
 The projects are to broaden my theoretical and practical knowledge in my field of interests.</p>

 <h3>:clipboard: Projects:</h3>
 <li><a href="https://github.com/TimMetselaar/Basic-Encryption-Algorithms">RSA Algorithm</a></li>